craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Arcane.md

 You can cast Spells.

-When you cast a Defined Spell, make a Static
+When you cast a Defined Spell, make a Static Casting Skill Check.
+If the result is equal or greater than the Spell's Complexity, you succeed in casting the Spell.
+If the result is less than the Spell's Complexity,

 ## Learned Spellcasting
 ###### REQ: #.EXP